tidymodels/modelenv/tests/testthat/_snaps/set_model_arg.md

         func = list(pkg = "stats", fun = "lm"))
     Condition
       Error in `set_model_arg()`:
-      !
-The `submodels` argument should be a single logical.
+      ! `has_submodel` must be a logical vector, not absent.

 ---